amr-abdelhamid/refbook/manuscript/main.md

 [^fowler_article]: This quote is from Martin's article: [Inversion of Control Containers and the Dependency Injection pattern](https://www.martinfowler.com/articles/injection.html).
 For other interesting distinctions between components and services, please refer to Martin's famous article: [Microservices: a definition of this new architectural term](https://martinfowler.com/articles/microservices.html)

 One very important difference between a component and a service is that a component cannot run on its own.
-It has to be integrated in a bigger whole to become usable.
+It has to be integrated in a bigger whole to achieve any value out of it.
 Unlike a service, which is available and standalone.
 It can be located and used whether on its own or as part of a bigger application.

 ---

 So, what's the value of outlining these differences between modules, components, and services?

-As you may noticed from the past definitions, there is an increased formality in defining interfaces and higher level of decoupling when moving from modules, to components, to services.
+As you may noticed from the past definitions, there are higher level of decoupling and increased formality in defining interfaces when moving from modules to components to services.

 Modules may co-exist in the same (physical) deployable package; unlike components or services, which are physically standalone.